General College Admissions

 Students who have not completed the 10th grade must meet with the NCC Dean of Students prior to applying to the College.

-Applicants are advised to allow themselves enough time to complete the placement test, so that they can achieve the best possible score.
+Applicants are advised to allow themselves enough time to complete the placement test, so that they can achieve their highest score.

-Basic Skills testing information is available on the NCC website under the Admissions and Aid icon.
-The Testing Center is located on the East Campus, room E-211.
-If you have questions or require assistance with scheduling, please contact the Testing Center at (203) 857-7070.
-Please note: All students must have a valid, permanent NCC ID# in order to register for the Basic Skills placement test.
+The Testing Center is located on the East Campus, room E211.
+If you have questions or need help with scheduling, please contact the Testing Center at (203) 857-7070.

 ESL Placement Testing

 In most cases, students whose first language is not English will be required to take the ESL placement test.
 Students may take other college courses depending on their ESL placement level.
 ESL testing information is available on the NCC website under Admissions.
-Contact the ESL Deaprtment at (203) 857-7335 or (203) 857-6881 for information about ESL classes.
+Contact the ESL Department at (203)857-6854 or (203) 857-7176 for information about ESL classes.

 If you were born after December 31, 1956, Connecticut State Law requires that all full-time and degree seeking students enrolled in postsecondary schools be adequately protected against measles, mumps and rubella.
 In addition, all full-time and matriculating students except those born in the continental United States prior to January 1, 1980, must provide proof of immunization against varicella (chicken pox).
 Students must have two doses of each vaccine administered at least one month apart to ensure adequate immunization.